radhaKannan/Ticket-Service/README.md

 # Ticket-Service
 This TicketServiceImplementation is written in Java and uses Maven as its build tool.

+The generated jar file is located in the target folder under the name ticket-service-1.0-SNAPSHOT.jar

+The groupId of this maven project is com.walmart.app and the main method is in the App.java file at src/main/java/com/walmart/app

 JUnit and Mockito are the testing frameworks that are used.
 ### Design